nitinriaan/US-Accidents-Analysis/README.md

 ## Data

 The dataset is originally from the US Department of Transportation.
-It was compiled and uploaded to Kaggle by user mohamedadaly.
+It was compiled and uploaded to Kaggle.

 The data dictionary provides details on each feature in the dataset.
 Key variables include: